rahul99500/News-Recommendation-Using-ML/README.md

 This is a News Website which uses machine learning to recommend the news when a user clicks on any news.

+step0. download / clone the project.

-step1. extract the bbc dataset in 'dataset' folder
+step1. extract the bbc dataset which is inside the 'dataset' folder

+step2. now type the following command to install all the required packages listed in "requirements.txt" file.

-step2. pip install -r requirements.txt
+>> pip install -r requirements.txt

-step3. change the current directory to the newsp directory
+step3. change the current directory to the "newsp" directory

 step4. type the following commands: